Loneliness (song)

-"Loneliness" is a song by German disc jockey Tomcraft.
-It was written by Ivan Matias, Andrea Martin, Thomas Bruckner and Eniac and produced by Eniac and Tomcraft.
+"Loneliness" is a song by German disc jockey Tomcraft (Thomas Bruckner).
+It was written by Ivan Matias, Andrea Martin, Tomcraft and Eniac and produced by the latter two.
 The song is based on an excerpt of Martin's 1999 single "Share the Love".
-"Loneliness" was released as a single in 2002 in Germany and on 28 April 2003 in the United Kingdom.
+"Loneliness" was released as a single in September 2002 in Germany and in April 2003 in the United Kingdom.
 The single peaked at number 10 on the German Singles Chart and topped the UK Singles Chart.

 British singer-songwriter Will Young sampled the song for his 2015 single "Love Revolution".